 - Listening to older adults and caregivers in order to understand the challenges of each, then providing support

-- Report abuse, suspected or actual, to the appropriate authorities
+- If you suspect nursing home abuse, report it to the appropriate authorities

 - Educate yourself and others about the signs of elder abuse, as well as how to report it

-- Read up on the signs of elder abuse versus the signs of a natural aging process
+- Read up on the signs of nursing home neglect and abuse versus the signs of a natural aging process

 - Check on elder adults who might have few or no friends or family members